 Gondolat Publishers (Gondolat Kiadó in Hungarian) has been present on the Hungarian publishing scene for more than half a century, and is today one of the country’s major independent publishing companies specializing in academic books and high-quality European fiction, producing some 90 new titles every year.

 Back in the second half of the 20th century, when publishing in Hungary was divided according to the profiles of the publishing houses, Gondolat was the most important publisher of popular non-fiction both in humanities and natural science, producing books by leading Hungarian and foreign authors alike.
 Since its revival as an independent private publishing company in the early 2000s, the new Gondolat has retained its primary profile that made its name, while it has also distributed important academic works on psychology, sociology, philosophy, literary studies and classics.
-Gondolat’s mission has been to respond innovatively and creatively to the new needs of the readers.
-We have added cutting-edge disciplines, as e.g. cultural studies and information society studies, to our profile.
+Ever since, Gondolat’s mission has been to respond innovatively and creatively to the new needs of the readers.
+We have added cutting-edge disciplines, e.g., cultural studies and information society studies, to our profile.
 Most recently, we have also started to sell e-books.

 Since 2010, Gondolat has participated in the Creative Europe Programme (Literary Translation Projects), which opened up new dimensions in our output of fiction.
 We also wish to thank the following foundations and institutions for their support to translate individual titles:

 Dutch Foundation for Literature (Nederlands Letterenfonds)